datatypevoid/ng2-mean-webpack/README.md

 - `npm install` to install all dependencies
 - `typings install` to install necessary typings
 - create `config.json` **_see below_**
-- `npm start` to build the necessary front-end code with Webpack+HMR
+- `npm run build` to build necessary front-end code with Webpack
+- `npm start` to enable hot module reloading and build on file change
 - In a new terminal, `node server` to start the server for the first time

 ## config.json